Easy Sauerkraut Soup

 This Is An Easy Sauerkraut Soup Recipe For Those Cold Days – Or Any Day!

 Want to make a delicious sauerkraut soup?
 You’re definitely not alone!
-Sauerkraut soup – or Sauerkrautsuppe, in German – is a wonderfully warm, flavorful, and hearty dish.
+Sauerkraut soup is a wonderfully warm, flavorful, and hearty dish.

-Made from a few simple veggies, some bacon, and a heap of sauerkraut – also known as fermented cabbage – this is a pretty easy soup to make.
+Made with a few vegetables, some bacon, and a heap of sauerkraut – also known as fermented cabbage – this soup is pretty easy to make.
 It goes really well with fresh crusty bread!

 Different Versions of Sauerkraut Soup

-To be fair, there are many, many different types and recipes for sauerkraut soup.
-That’s because sauerkraut isn’t just popular in German – it’s popular across many other countries in Central and Eastern Europe.
+There are many different versions and recipes for sauerkraut soup since sauerkraut is popular in many countries in Central and Eastern Europe and beyond.

-Two popular versions are Polish and Ukrainian sauerkraut soups (they are a bit different than this recipe).
-There are also versions that are more creamy than ours while others feature more of a tomato-based broth.
+Two popular versions are Polish and Ukrainian sauerkraut soups (Kapustnyak), but they are a bit different than this recipe.
+Some versions are more creamy, while others have more of a tomato-based broth.

-The soup recipe in this post is similar to the sauerkraut soup that Lisa ate in Germany.
-It’s for a classic German-style potato sauerkraut soup.
+This sauerkraut soup recipe is similar to the sauerkraut soup that Lisa ate growing up in Germany.
+It’s for a classic German-style potato sauerkraut soup – or Sauerkrautsuppe in German.

-That said, there is also a similar version of this soup in Hungarian cuisine but it tends to utilize more meats than our version.
-Both the Hungarian version and ours definitely make use of paprika and sour cream, though.
+There’s also a similar version in Hungarian cuisine, but it tends to use more meat than our version.
+Both the Hungarian version and this recipe use paprika and sour cream, though.

 Recipe Tips & Substitutions

-• Make sure to check the ingredients label for the sauerkraut you are buying.
-Knowing how it was prepared (in vinegar or with salt) can help you understand what steps you should to take before cooking.
-If the sauerkraut contains vinegar, we would recommend squeezing out any excess liquid – or even rinsing it if you don’t like a strong vinegar flavor.
-If the sauerkraut is just made with salt, there’s no need to do anything.
+• Check the ingredients label of the sauerkraut you are using so you know how it was prepared (in vinegar or with salt).
+If the sauerkraut contains vinegar, we recommend squeezing out any excess liquid – or even rinsing it if you don’t like a strong vinegar flavor.
+If the sauerkraut is made with salt, just drain it well and go easy on the amount of extra salt you add.

 • For authentic German recipes, we usually use Schinkenspeck (a type of German bacon).
-If you can find it at a European deli, feel free to use it.
-Otherwise, we would recommend using Italian pancetta bacon since it is often widely available in North American grocery stores.
+If you can find it in a European deli, feel free to use it.
+Otherwise, we recommend using pancetta bacon since it is often widely available in North American grocery stores.

 How to Make Sauerkraut Soup – Step by Step Instructions

-If you want to make this sauerkraut soup recipe, you can find the complete recipe card at the bottom of this post.
+Of course, you can also find the complete recipe card at the bottom of this post.

-Fist, peel the onions and chop them into small pieces.
-Also, peel and cut up the garlic or press it through a garlic press.
+First, peel the onions and chop them into small pieces.
+Also, peel and mince the garlic or press it through a garlic press.

 Peel the potato and cut it into small pieces as well.